June 28, 2018

 The speed of complex machine changeovers has a substantial effect on the profitability of a production run, but manufacturing line workers are often not encouraged to measure effectiveness and profitability suffers accordingly.

-Built-in intelligence goes beyond raw data collection to provide a fully integrated production and quality performance management application.
+Built-in intelligence of IIoT, AI and OEE goes beyond raw data collection to provide a fully integrated production and quality performance management application.
 The quality component for manufacturers is the ability to differentiate and compare real-time data against planned estimates.
 Any discrepancies help to validate – or improve – estimates and quantify automation processes.

 Overall Equipment Effectiveness